 Who doesn’t love a good animal print?
 Maybe I’ve been watching too many episodes of the Real Housewives lately (everyone seems to be walking around in leopard this season!) –but I decided that today was the perfect day to jump into the wonderful world of leopard print cupcakes!!!

-Below, you will find our step-by-step leopard print buttercream blog tutorial, to go along with our quick minute video above!
+In this post you will find our step-by-step leopard print buttercream blog tutorial, as well as a quick minute video tutorial.
 (We made the blog tutorial first and recently decided to update with a quick video.)

 Let’s get started on our cupcakes!

 First, I started with various shades of crusting vanilla buttercream.
-(If you will be using the “Viva Paper Towel method” of smoothing, you’ll want your frosting to crust.)
+(If you will be using the “Viva Paper Towel method” of smoothing as we are today, you’ll want your frosting to crust.)

 I piped a quick spiral of crusting vanilla buttercream onto my cupcakes using a Wilton tip 12.